kscnl1n/tacctut-vs/docs/How to Create a Virtual Environment.rst

 Prerequisites
 -------------
    - Python 3.3 or newer installed on your system.
    - A terminal or command prompt to execute commands.
+   - SSH onto a TACC machine

 Steps to Create a Virtual Environment
 -------------------------------------

 1. **Open a Terminal or Command Prompt**
-   Open the terminal (or Command Prompt on Windows) and navigate to the directory where you want to create the virtual environment.
+   Open the terminal (or Command Prompt on Windows), SSH onto a TACC machine, and navigate to the directory where you want to create the virtual environment.

 2. **Run the Command**
    Execute the appropriate command based on your operating system: